ctu-vras/multirobot-calibration/README.md

    - This will download the newest release and install it in your computer
 2) [Download the GUI installation file and user data](https://github.com/ctu-vras/multirobot-calibration/releases/latest) (Configuration file pattern, Robot function pattern, Example codes, csv file pattern) - **always download the lastest release!**

-   - Install the GUI in Matlab by double clicking on the file.
+   - Install the GUI in Matlab by double clicking on the .mlappinstall file.
 The toolbox will be installed in you installation path (can be seen in: Matlab Preferences -> Add-ons -> Installation Folder).
     - Unpack the additionalFiles.zip into a folder of your choice.
 This will give you access to the folders discussed below.
       - **Recommendation:** Create a working folder, move the additional files there and set it as Current Folder in Matlab.
     - Add folder and subfolders of your UserData to the path.
 In some versions of Matlab also the installation folder need to be added